-CDYC 2211 - Practicum (6-0-0-18)
+CDYC 2210 - Practicum 1 (3-0-0-9)

 Prerequisites: CDYC 1151, CDYC 1241, and CDYC 1341, all with grades of "C" or better.
-Permission of Coordinator or Department Head Provides practical experience in organizing programs in Care and Development of Young Children.
+Permission of Coordinator or Department Head Provides practical experience in Infant and Toddler (birth to 2 years) programs in Care and Development of Young Children.
 Permission of the instructor is required for enrollment in this course.